The guide to taking the (direct) Eurostar train from Amsterdam and Rotterdam to London in 2019: 8 things to know

 Everything you always wanted to know about taking the Eurostar train from Amsterdam or Rotterdam to London

 First of all, let’s get us some tickets!
 ALL ABOARD

-#1 How to get tickets for the Eurostar train, and what kind of tickets do you need to get and how much do they cost?
+#1 How to get tickets for the Eurostar train, what kind of tickets do you need to get and how much do they cost?